Good flavor search in SU(5): a machine learning approach: Final remarks

 The novel analysis presented here exemplifies the efficacy of machine learning techniques in the realm of high-energy physics beyond the Standard Model when conventional methodologies prove impractical.
-Furthermore, it raises several new questions.
-Numerical optimisation indicates that certain parameter values exhibit greater favourability in accordance with our criteria of naturalness.
-As evident from Figs.~\ref{fig:nxVals} and~\ref{fig:sxVals}, certain regions are designated as favoured (dark) while others are unfavourable (blank).
-It would be of great interest to delve deeper into their phenomenological implications \cite{Dorsner:2024seb}, particularly in the domains of neutrino physics, baryogenesis, and cosmological model construction \cite{Guth:1980zm,Arai:2011nq,Kawai:2015ryj}.
+We conclude by considering several new questions it raises.
+Numerical optimisation indicates that certain parameter values are more favourable according to our criteria of beauty.
+As shown in Figs.~\ref{fig:nxVals} and~\ref{fig:sxVals}, certain regions are designated as favoured (dark) while others are unfavourable (blank).
+It would be of great interest to explore their phenomenological implications \cite{Dorsner:2024seb}, particularly in the domains of neutrino physics baryogenesis and cosmological model construction \cite{Guth:1980zm,Arai:2011nq,Kawai:2015ryj}.
+Our numerical study suggests that the 24-Higgs model, which assumes non-renormalisable interactions, is more beautiful than the 45-Higgs model that involves only renormalisable terms.
+This trade-off between beauty and renormalisability is an interesting feature that may deserve further analysis.
 In the generalised model introduced in Sec.~\ref{sec:ymodel}, the underlying physics behind the optimised parameter values $y \approx 0.75 - 0.85$ remains elusive.
-The 45-Higgs model posits the interplay of the 45-Higgs field, whereas the 24-Higgs model introduces higher-dimensional (non-renormalisable) operators, thereby delineating distinct physical origins.
-These two mechanisms can coexist, yet comprehending the specific values attained by the optimised parameter $y$ may necessitate a larger, possibly ultraviolet-complete, framework encompassing these models.
+The Yukawa term of the 45-Higgs model arise as a renormalisable interaction whereas the 24-Higgs model Yukawa-like term is higher-dimensional.
+These two mechanisms can coexist, yet comprehending the interplay between two entirely distinct physical origins would require a framework beyond perturbative quantum field theory.